 Mentoring Through Research and Practice

-In Fall 2012, the Department of Communication launched a mentoring program that pairs undergraduate students with graduate students based on their research interests.
+This mentoring program pairs undergraduate students with graduate students based on their research interests.
 The program aims to provide undergraduate students with hands-on, practical experience and the opportunity to develop a close, working relationship with a graduate student mentor.
-View some current and recent graduate/undergraduate student collaborations here:

 Ideally, the program helps undergraduate students develop a better understanding of the discipline and their research interests.
-Undergraduate students can obtain course credit for their participation in the mentoring program.* If you are interested in the mentoring program, you may email the Research Liaison, Kimberly Pusateri at email@example.com.
+Undergraduate students can obtain course credit for their participation in the mentoring program.* If you are interested in the mentoring program, you may email the Research Liaison, David Roache: email@example.com